aws-samples/eks-workshop-v2/website/docs/security/irsa/introduction.md

 reset-environment
 ```

+The `carts` component of our architecture can use either MongoDB or Amazon DynamoDB as its storage backend, which is a common use-case you'll find for databases like DynamoDB.

-The `carts` component of our architecture is currently using a lightweight version of Amazon DynamoDB running as a container in the EKS cluster.
+The way in which `carts` is currently deployed uses a [lightweight version of Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html) running as a container in the EKS cluster.
 You can see this by running the following command:

 ```bash
 kubectl -n carts get pod